raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-04-attention-is-all-you-need-transformers.md

 </p>

 How do we calculate this?
-Its very simple instead of using one set of Query/Key/Value weight matrices to produce one set of Q,K,V matrices, we use multiple set of Query/Key/Value weight matrices to produce multiple set of Q,K,V matrices.
+Its very simple.
+Instead of using one set of Query/Key/Value weight matrices to produce one set of Q,K,V matrices, we use multiple set of Query/Key/Value weight matrices to produce multiple set of Q,K,V matrices.
 All these calculations will be done in parallel.
 Lets go step by step using number of attention heads = 2(paper used 8 attention heads)

 <p align="center">